-Whilst this is a large resort with 178 rooms, its low-rise structure has been built in Malay style to be as sympathetic as possible to its environment — the buildings peek out from amongst the jungle.
+Whilst this is a large resort with 178 rooms, its low-rise structure has been built in Malay style to be as sympathetic as possible to its environment — the buildings peek out from among the jungle.
 The resort is popular with families because of its range of activities and gently-shelving beach but there’s also plenty of space for couples to enjoy time together.

 Speak to someone

 The Andaman is one of our top choices on the island and is excellent value for the standard of accommodation and service.
 Its jungle surrounds create a unique, secluded environment that makes you feel you’ve escaped to Malaysian wilderness.

 The generously-sized rooms have the clean lines of modern Asian decor with dark wooden floorboards and bright color accents.
 Rooms have all the amenities you’d expect from a hotel of this standard and each room has a flat screen TV, DVD player, iPod dock, minibar, safe and air-conditioning.

 The hotel’s strong ecological focus means that they have removed as few trees as possible in the building of the property — so your room is likely to overlook jungle rather than have a clear view of the sea.